reflectoring/reflectoring.github.io/content/blog/2023/2023-10-14-create-openfeign-http-client.md

   public static void main(String[] args) {
     final interceptor = new AuthorizationInterceptor();
     final CalculatorService target = Feign.builder()
       .requestInterceptor(interceptor)
       .target(CalculatorService.class, HOST);
   }
 }

 ```
-Implement `RequestInterceptor` and overrride its `apply` method. `apply` method would have custom logic as per requirements.
+Implement `RequestInterceptor` and override its `apply()` method to do any modifications on the request that you require.

 ### Configuring Retryer
 OpenFeign Retryer is a component that allows us to configure how Feign handles retries when a request fails.
 It can be particularly useful for handling transient failures in network communications.
 We can specify conditions under which Feign should automatically retry a failed request.